The Power of Static Pricing for Reusable Resources: Multiple Classes, Fully Dynamic Policies, Regular Valuations

-Therefore, our problem is transformed into minimizing the ratio of service levels between the constructed static policy and the optimal dynamic policy.
-We next seek to investigate the lower bound of this ratio under different model assumptions.
-For completeness, we provide upper bounds for different setting considered in this paper in Appendix~\ref{sec:ub}.
+From Lemma \ref{lem:prof_serv}, our problem is transformed into minimizing the ratio of service levels between our constructed static policy and the optimal dynamic policy.
+We shall leverage the well-known insensitivity property of the Erlang loss system to derive explicit expressions for the steady-state probabilities of our static policy $\tilde {\bm{\lambda}}$.
+A summary of the insensitivity property used in this paper is provided in Appendix \ref{sec:insensitivity}.